guzzle/command/README.rst

 Guzzle Commands
 ===============

-This library provides an event-based abstraction over Guzzle HTTP requests and responses using **commands** and **models**.
-Events are emitted for preparing commands, processing commands, and handling errors encountered while executing a command.
+This library provides the foundations to create web service clients by abstracting Guzzle HTTP requests and responses into **commands** and **results**.
+A middleware system, analogous to — but separate from — the one in the HTTP layer may be used to help prepare commands and process results.

 Commands
-    Key value pair objects representing an action to take on a web service.
+    Key-value pair objects representing an action to take on a web service.
     Commands have a name and a set of parameters.

-Models
+Results
-    Models are key value pair objects representing the result of an API operation.
+    key-value pair objects representing the result of executing an operation of a web service.

 Installing
 ==========